ashleysally00/santa-cam-tracker-open-weather-api-map-app/README.md

 ## Video Prompt Details

-Here's the prompt used to generate the video:
+Here's the prompt I used to generate the video:

 * **Scene 1 (3 seconds):** Start with a festive intro showing a map lighting up with a moving sleigh icon.